SamirTalwar/monospacedmonologues.com/posts/host-everything-for-free.md

     $ gem install github-pages

-If you have installed RVM, I'd recommend segregating your GitHub Pages gemset from others beforehand so that you don't get gem collisions, and marking the directory as such:
+If you have installed RVM, I'd recommend segregating your GitHub Pages "gemset" from others beforehand so that you don't get gem collisions, and marking the directory as such:

     $ rvm use --create --ruby-version ruby@github-pages

-This will create two files, *.ruby-version* and *.ruby-gemset*, that instruct RVM to always use this particular Ruby version and gemset in this directory.
+This will create a special directory for your GitHub Pages gems, and switch your `GEM_HOME` environment variable so that you only use the gems in that directory.
+It will also create two files, *.ruby-version* and *.ruby-gemset*, that instruct RVM to always use this particular Ruby version and gemset in this directory.
 For example, at the time of writing, I'm running the latest version of Ruby (v2.3.0), so my *.ruby-version* is `ruby-2.3.0` and my *.ruby-gemset*, as specified, is `github-pages`.
 Then install your gems as normal.

 Once you've done that, you can start a Jekyll server.
 The Jekyll server compiles your files *once*, when it starts, into a website and stores it in the *_site* directory.